 ...being there, but without the crowds

 Watching the Palio from the central part of the Piazza del Campo is free for everyone.
 A Palio ticket is required to access Siena's balconies, grandstands, windows, which are all private property.
 Your Palio experience will vary very much according to the viewpoint selected in the piazza del Campo, a selection which should comply with your personal priorities for the day.
-You should consider if you require more comfort (windows), more action (the grandstands), or maybe a specific viewpoint such as the Mossa (start) or the San Martino bend.
-Balconies to watch the Palio di Siena aren't more comfortable than granstands, but being balconies a little higher, they might still be your preferred choice.
+You should consider if you prefer more comfort (windows), more action (the grandstands), or maybe a specific viewpoint such as the Mossa (start) or the San Martino bend.
+Balconies to watch the Palio di Siena aren't more comfortable than granstands, but being balconies somewhat higher, they might still be your preferred choice.
 Grandstand are erected directed on the track, very close to the horses and the race.

-All Palio tickets always include the view of the Historical Parade (Corteo Storico), which takes place in the Piazza del Campo before the horse race.
+All Palio tickets include the view of the Historical Parade (Corteo Storico), which takes place in the Piazza del Campo before the horse race.
 All viewing positions are assigned, all Palio tickets report a number and they all guarantee a view as described for that specific position (all spots are different from one other, since both the Piazza del Campo and the palazzi in Siena are all quite irregular).
 My offer of Palio viewing positions, carefully selected during the years spent in Siena, guarantees the best quality within each category.
-There is no central Palio Tickets box office; I am the one that goes the closest to being it, with the widest and most selected offer of tickets.
+There is no central Palio Tickets box office; I am the one that goes the closest to being it, with the widest and most selected offer of viewing positions.

 I can also find hotel rooms, in some cases in otherwise sold-out properties during Palio days.
 And I know the best guides, for special Siena (and Palio) tours which go well beyond the Contrada Museum or the Blessing of the Horse.
-And I always find a table at the best resaturants in town, say at Le Logge, at I Tre Cristi, or Da Divo.
+And I always find a table at the best resaturants in town, say at Le Logge, at I Tre Cristi, or Tar-Tufo.
 Enjoying being in Siena myself does help a lot...